timcmartin/recipes-bak/mains/deconstructed_turkey.md

 # Deconstructed Turkey

 [Dinner With Julie - Deconstructed Turkey](http://www.dinnerwithjulie.com/2016/10/03/deconstructed-turkey-stuffing/)
+> Tried this on the keg, Easter 2019.
+> Used 3/4 chimney of Blues Hog charcoal, a couple of chunks of cherry and kept temp between 350 and 400 with diffuser.
+> 20 pound turkey took about 1:45  Did stuffing covered in oven for 1 hour.

 ## Ingredients
 * 1 10-15 lb (5-7 kg) fresh turkey (or whatever size you like)